danielschulz/Cassandra-Cheat-Sheet/README.md

 # Cassandra-Cheat-Sheet
-Cassandra Cheat Sheet plus a swift introduction to Apache and DataStax' Cassandra
+Cassandra Cheat Sheet, references to secondary sources, Best Practicses plus a swift introduction to Apache and DataStax' Cassandra